john-science/john-science.github.io/_posts/2018-05-12-chilli-pepper-spiciness-ratings.md

 ---
 {% include JB/setup %}

 I love spicy foods and some peppers are as tasty as they are spicy.
-BUT before throwing a few peppers into a dish I'm cooking I want to know roughly how spicy they are.
-I typically use this list as my guideline, using jalapenos and habaneros as my calibration points.
+But *before* throwing a few peppers into a dish I want to know roughly how spicy they are.
+This is the list I use this list as my guideline, using jalapenos and habaneros as my calibration points.

 ## Chilli Pepper Spiciness Ratings